Biological assessment balances water for fish, farmers - KOBI-TV NBC5 / KOTI-TV NBC2

 That opinion must balance the needs of Lost River and shortnose suckers, and coho salmon.

-“The impacts of the Klamath Project on the endangered species.”
-Explains Williams.
+“The impacts of the Klamath Project on the endangered species,” explained Williams.
 “Both above the Klamath Project, and below the Klamath Project.”

 The assessment was completed December 21st, and is now under review by U.S. Fish and Wildlife and the National Marine Fisheries Service.